South Korea advances at World Cup after stoppage-time winner

-Son and his teammates then formed a huddle in the middle of the field after the final whistle and watched coverage of the end of the other Group H match between Uruguay and Ghana on a cell phone.
-South Korea's team's fans were in tears, and some were praying.
+Both teams finished with four points and both had a goal difference of zero, but the Asian team scored four goals compared to Uruguay’s two.

-When that game finished 2-0 to Uruguay and South Korea was sure of its second-place finish, the players erupted in joy.
+When the Uruguay-Ghana game finished 2-0 and South Korea was sure of its second-place finish, the players on the field erupted in joy and squirted water in the air.

-South Korea finished even with Uruguay with four points and both had a goal difference of zero, but the Asian team scored four goals compared to Uruguay's two.
+Then they got in a line and sprinted toward their fans behind one of the goals at Education City Stadium before performing a dive in front of them.

 Steve Douglas is at https://twitter.com/sdouglas80